spsforks/android-bionic-libc/libc/malloc_debug/README.md

 option.

 ### backtrace\_dump\_prefix
-As of P, when the backtrace options has been enabled, this sets the prefix used for dumping files when the signal SIGRTMAX - 17 is received or when the program exits and backtrace\_dump\_on\_exit is set.
+As of P, when one of the backtrace options has been enabled, this sets the prefix used for dumping files when the signal SIGRTMAX - 17 is received or when the program exits and backtrace\_dump\_on\_exit is set.

 The default is /data/local/tmp/backtrace\_heap.